BlokasLabs/patchbox-os-docs/docs/SetupWizard.md

 **USB audio cards do not seem to work well with Pianoteq.

+- You will get to decide which boot environment you want to use (dekstop or console).
+If you want to control your Raspberry Pi via VNC, choose `dekstop`.
+This will initiate the graphical environment (it can be done after the setup wizard by running `startx`).
+For remote control via VNC we recommend to use The RealVNC viewer ([more about remote control via VNC](RemoteControl.md))
+- During the initial setup wizard you will get asked if you want to connect to a Wi-Fi network, once the Wi-Fi connection is attempted, the SSH connection will drop.
+You may skip this step in order not to lose the connection.
+- The last step of the setup wizard is activating a [module](Modules.md)
+- If you want to go through the setup wizard again, run `patchbox wizard`
 - All the settings can be changed later by running `patchbox` and choosing the parameter you want to change
-- The last step of the setup wizard is activating a [module](Modules.md).

-**Note:** feel free to experiment with the Jack settings, like lowering the values for lower latency, the configuration tool makes a quick check of attempting to start the Jack backend, and if it fails to start, asks you to input new settings.
+**Note:** Feel free to experiment with the Jack settings, like lowering the values for lower latency, the configuration tool makes a quick check of attempting to start the Jack backend, and if it fails to start, asks you to input new settings.
 If the server starts, but you are not getting any audio from audio software, see the [Troubleshooting](https://blokas.io/patchbox-os/docs/Troubleshooting/) section.

 ## Comments